5 Bad Dog Treats for Dogs

-With all the advancement in dog nutritional science, you can now provide your dog with treats that support their health.
-However, many of the “old fashioned” treats only provide your dog with a dose of artificial flavours and synthetic scents.
+With all the advancement in dog nutritional science, you can now provide your dog with snacks that support their health.
+However, many of the “old fashioned” dog biscuits, cookies and chews only provide your dog with a dose of artificial flavours and synthetic scents.
 And while dogs love these, they often mask subpar ingredients.

 The most common “unhealthy” ingredients are inexpensive fillers.
 These include corn, wheat, and soy, all of which are nutritionally incomplete.
 But treats can also contain synthetic ingredients that have been linked to the formation of cancer.

 While other treats for dogs contain unhealthy ingredients, others such as rawhide pose more of a physical threat to a dog’s health.
 Rawhide treats do not break down in your dog’s digestive tract.
 This can lead to gastrointestinal blockages .
 And because rawhide can be brittle, some dogs are able to tear it apart quickly, turning the “treat” into a choking hazard.
 Furthermore, rawhide is a top contender for bacterial contamination and harmful toxic chemicals .

 Why Does It Matter If You Feed Your Dog “Bad Dog Treats”?

 Selection of the right treats for dogs is essential.
 The last thing you want is to give your dog a delicious snack for being such a good boy or girl, just to have to take them to the vet because they’re choking on it or unable to pass it.
 Worse, you don’t want to feed your dog, treats with low-quality ingredients and discover years later that your dog has cancer.

 When it comes down to it, you provide your dog with a healthy lifestyle when you can.
 Healthy treats for dogs provide a health boost for your dog.
 From dental benefits to joint support, choosing bad treats for dogs is a missed opportunity.